HarshithAlva6/final-wordle/README.md

 - Check the statistics for a particular user
 - Post the results of a game taking input the game decision and the number of guesses.
 - Retrieve the top 10 users based on their average scores.
+- Register to the Games service via URL's to access Leaderboard.

 ## Running the Application